 The holiday season is the perfect time to bring your whole family together for fun activities.
 And you certainly get bonus points if those activities are educational or even result in homemade, inexpensive gifts!
 So, here’s a list of four enjoyable holiday activities that teach teamwork, truth, or both in the context of Christmastime.

 Hot Chocolate Stir Sticks

-The fun homeschool blog The Unlikely Homeschool shares a super-easy and delicious activity that your whole family will love—hot chocolate stir sticks!
+The Unlikely Homeschool shares a super-easy and delicious activity that your whole family will love—hot chocolate stir sticks!
 These tasty treats are also ideal when you need some inexpensive gifts for friends and family members.
 Get the ingredient list and instructions on the blog, and remember to scroll down to the bottom of the page for more great holiday ideas!

 A Christmas Carol Literature Unit